eptchou/SDA-1/README.md

-# SDA-1
+# Scientific data analysis on hyperspectral functional data: categorical exploratory data analysis (CEDA) coupled with Kolmogorov's randomness-proper

-Code and data to reproduce the figures in the *Sparse Dependence Analysis* (SDA) manuscript.
+Code and data to reproduce the figures in the manuscript.
 The analysis is applied to two spectral data sets:

 - **Tecator fat spectra** (fat / protein / moisture), loaded from the `fds` / `fsemipar` packages.